AryaPittalwala/Atm_machine/README.md

 This is a basic java project that i made to understand the working of an ATM Machines.
-It's Based on Core Java and is Low-Level software.
+It's Based on Core Java and is a Low-Level software compared to an actual ATM .

-THNAK YOU!!!!
+THANK YOU!!!!